-WordPress has always used a more traditional back-end WYSIWYG Editor like Tiny MCE where you can type your content as raw HTML and text or using a visual mode which looks like a Word processor.
+WordPress has always used a more traditional back-end WYSIWYG Editor like Tiny MCE where you can type your content as raw HTML and text or using a visual mode that looks like a Word processor.

 This is not 100% representative of how your page will actually look and the final formatting because you are editing in the backend and the CSS styles aren’t being applied.

-Squarespace, on the other hand, has championed the front end editor approach which is a mirror image of what your site will look like when you hit save or publish.
+Squarespace, on the other hand, has championed the front-end editor approach which is a mirror image of what your site will look like when you hit save or publish.